IBM/CodeEngine/fotobox/README.md

 ## Automated Setup

-In order to make the setup as convinent as possible we probide you with a setupscript which uses teraform and the IBM Cloud CLI
+In order to make the setup as convenient as possible we probide you with a setup script which uses terraform and the IBM Cloud CLI

-1. configure the `terraform.auto.tfvars` with your apikey and your resource group id
+1. Configure the `terraform.auto.tfvars` with your apikey and your resource group id

-2. Run the `setup.sh <apikey>`and it will deploy all the required components and done
+2. Run the `setup.sh <apikey>` and it will deploy all the required components and done

 ## Manual setup

-1. Setup COS with cos bucket this can be done over the UI or using the CLI
-    note dont the bucket name and API credentials
+1. Setup a COS instance and a COS bucket this can be done over the UI or using the CLI note dont the bucket name and API credentials

-2. Deploy the Upload Function using the CLI
+2. Deploy the "upload" function using the CLI
     ```bash
     ibmcloud ce fn create --name fotobox-cos-upload  --runtime python  --build-source upload-function
     ```

-3. Deploy the Download App using the CLI
+3. Deploy the "download" app using the CLI
     ```bash
     ibmcloud ce app create --name fotobox-get-pics --build-dockerfile Dockerfile  --build-source download-app
     ```

-4. Create a Secret map containing the following values. use the following command to create the password
+4. Create a secret map containing the following values.
+Use the following command to create the password
     ```bash
     echo -n "password" | sha256
     5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8